 If you need help with any other areas of the game, make sure to check out our Witcher 3 guides walkthrough hub, featuring articles on completing every main quest and side quest in the game.

-Signs, Skill Tree, Magic in The Witcher 3 Guide
+Signs, Skill Trees, Magic in The Witcher 3

 The Witcher 3 Combat Tree Guide